 Kansas City Chiefs @ Philadelphia Eagles

-Matchup to watch: Jason Kelce (PHI C) vs. Chris Jones (KC DT)
+Matchup To Watch: Jason Kelce (PHI C) vs. Chris Jones (DT)

 Carolina Panthers @ Dallas Cowboys